 Nantucket is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 10,925 people and five constituent neighborhoods, Nantucket is the 177th largest community in Massachusetts.
+With a population of 14,491 people and six constituent neighborhoods, Nantucket is the 145th largest community in Massachusetts.

 Nantucket home prices are not only among the most expensive in Massachusetts, but Nantucket real estate also consistently ranks among the most expensive in America.

 Nantucket is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Nantucket in 2010 was $47,548, which is wealthy relative to Massachusetts and the nation.
-This equates to an annual income of $190,192 for a family of four.
+The per capita income in Nantucket in 2018 was $52,324, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $209,296 for a family of four.
 However, Nantucket contains both very wealthy and poor people as well.

-Nantucket is a somewhat ethnically-diverse town.
+Nantucket is a very ethnically-diverse town.
 The people who call Nantucket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nantucket residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Nantucket include Irish, German, Italian, and Portuguese.
+Nantucket also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.68% of the town’s residents.
+Important ancestries of people in Nantucket include Irish, English, Italian, German, and Scottish.

 The most common language spoken in Nantucket is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Slavic languages.